Leadership Achievement Award

 The Capstone Experience

 In addition to completing elements within the four pillars, students also complete a Cumulative Capstone Project.
 This is your opportunity to bring everything you have learned from the four pillars and create a meaningful project.
-It must be approved by your LAA Coordinator and should involve a significant level of commitment and action.
+It must be approved by your Leadership Achievement Award Coordinator and should involve a significant level of commitment and action.

 Be creative and think of topics, initiatives, or areas of need in which you are passionate!
 Similar to the education requirements, we leave the capstone intentionally broad to include as many ideas as possible.
 Consult with your coordinator if you need examples or help brainstorming ideas!